-- Measure kinetic cellular responses
+- Measure kinetic cellular responses.

-- Monitor Arrestin and G-limb signaling using the same modality
+- Monitor arrestin and G-limb signaling using the same modality.

-- Detect responses simultaneously or in parallel
+- Detect GPCR responses simultaneously or in parallel.

-- Detect agonist bias in living cell
+- Reliably detect agonist bias in living cells.

 Analyze kinetic data with intuitive Pharmechanics Tools: